-The Hermetia illucens or Black soldier fly (BSF) is an insect native to Africa that can consume as much as 70% of its own body weight in waste every day.
+The Hermetia illucens or Black soldier fly (BSF) is an insect native to Africa that as a larvae can consume as much as 70% of its own body weight in waste every day.
 For every kilogram of organic waste it consumes, 50 grams of protein are produced.
 We use the larvae of this fly to recycle nutrients in food waste and become the protein content for chicken or fish feed.